 Without doubt, many paid-up animation fans are pushing for Spider Verse to win at the Oscar ceremony.
 But in cold monetary terms, its rosy box office is far below Incredibles 2’s billion dollar-plus take around the world.
 Throughout the Spider-Verse film, the onesie’d arachnid punches far above his weight… but can that ever work in our universe?

 Andrew Osmond is the author of 100 Animated Feature Films.
-Mirai will be released on UK Blu-ray by Anime Limited later this year.
+Mirai is released on UK Blu-ray by Anime Limited.